mas-iybaz/codeigniter-restserver-jwt/README.md

 	password = 12345678

 - If your authentication success you will get generated token response
-- To test it, go create GET method from Postman "http://localhost/codeigniter-restserver-jwt/main/test" and then you can attach that generated token you've got to the header authentication bearer token. see example bellow :
+- To test it, go create GET method from Postman "https://localhost/codeigniter-restserver-jwt/main/test" and then you can attach that generated token you've got to the header authentication bearer token. see example bellow :

 	Authentication: Bearer "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6IjEiLCJlbWFpbCI6ImtheWxlZS5seW5jaEBtZXR6LmNvbSIsImlhdCI6MTU5MjI5NjkxNCwiZXhwIjoxNTkyMjk3MjE0fQ.Oo1MNAUumx-DWyYqzlMr7MjzKb-8Tx2m5xmhWLsIcMU"

-- To test fetching data from database, go create GET method from Postman "http://localhost/codeigniter-restserver-jwt/main/users" and then you can attach that generated token you've got to the header authentication bearer token. see example bellow :
+- To test fetching data from database, go create GET method from Postman "https://localhost/codeigniter-restserver-jwt/main/users" and then you can attach that generated token you've got to the header authentication bearer token like the example above.
-	Authentication: Bearer "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6IjEiLCJlbWFpbCI6ImtheWxlZS5seW5jaEBtZXR6LmNvbSIsImlhdCI6MTU5MjI5NjkxNCwiZXhwIjoxNTkyMjk3MjE0fQ.Oo1MNAUumx-DWyYqzlMr7MjzKb-8Tx2m5xmhWLsIcMU"

 ## Reference
 This project Using REST by Phil Sturgeon and Firebase/PHP-JWT.
 And this project is inspired by Dodi Prasetyo (https://github.com/dodistyo/ci-rest-jwt)